 Financial market participants should present the pre-contractual and periodic information in the manner set out in the relevant sectoral legislation.
 In addition to these sectoral requirements, for the purposes of the disclosures, it is necessary to specify further principles for the presentation of information.

-The assessment of principal adverse impacts included in this Regulation relates only to the activities of the financial market participants and financial advisers within the scope of Regulation (EU) 2019/2088.
+The assessment of principal adverse impacts included in this Regulation relates only to the activities of the financial market participants and financial advisers within the scope of Regulation (EU) 2019/2088 but applies to investments both inside and outside the EU that fall within that scope.

 With respect to the content of the periodic disclosure obligations under Article 11 of Regulation (EU) 2019/2088, financial market participants should disclose a minimum set of standardised and comparable relevant quantitative and qualitative indicators to show how their product meets its characteristics or objectives.
 These indicators should be relevant to the design and investment strategy of the financial product as described in the financial product’s pre-contractual information.